sulai/p8lua/README.md

-# p8lua - write code in .lua files
+# p8lua - write code for Pico-8 in an external editor

 This script helps developing cartridges for Pico-8.